NBA Rumors: Charles Barkley Predicts Fate Of Golden State Warriors In 2019-20 NBA Season

 “Number one, I hope you get back soon, but you’re just wrong,” Barkley said.
 “I was wrong before the game.
 I said (the Warriors) were gonna be the 7,8 seed.
 They’re not going to make the playoffs.
 They just can’t score enough.”

-It’s hard to blame Charles Barkley for predicting the Warriors to suffer a disappointing season.
-The Warriors didn’t only lose a reliable scoring option in Kevin Durant, but also one of their key contributors in the postseason in Andre Iguodala.
-To make things more complicated, Warriors Head Coach Steve Kerr recently said that Thompson is “unlikely” to play in the 2019-20 NBA season.
+It’s hard to blame Charles Barkley for predicting the Warriors will suffer a disappointing season.
+The Warriors didn’t only lose a reliable scoring option in Kevin Durant but also one of their key contributors in the postseason in Andre Iguodala.
+To make things more complicated, Warriors head coach Steve Kerr recently said that Thompson is “unlikely” to play in the 2019-20 NBA season.

 Klay Thompson decided to fire back and defended his young teammates from Charles Barkley.
 Thompson expressed strong confidence that Warriors’ young players like Jordan Poole, Glenn Robinson, and Marquese Chriss will step up and prove their doubters wrong this season.